 At each balance sheet date, management assesses whether there are indicators of impairment of its investments in associates and joint ventures.
 Calculations are made by management with the assistance of independent licensed appraisers.

-In 2023, no need to recognize impairment of investments in associates and joint ventures was established (2022: none) (Note 16).
+As a result of the calculations made in 2023, no need to recognize impairment of investments in associates and joint ventures was established (2022: none) (Note 17).

 Actuarial calculations